Question of change or continuity hovers over Indian central bank

-MUMBAI/NEW DELHI (Reuters) - The economist rock star?
+MUMBAI/NEW DELHI, July 22 (Reuters) - The economist rock star?
 The bureaucrat?
 The incumbent?

 The identity of India’s next central bank chief remains a matter of speculation even as Reserve Bank of India Governor Duvvuri Subbarao scrambles to support an embattled rupee with less than seven weeks to go before he is due to leave office.